Willard Van Orman Quine: Filosofia della scienza

 One important way that regimentation helps with the simplification and clarification of our theory is through helping us avoid nagging philosophical problems by ‘resolving’ them.
 Di nuovo, this claim needs to be measured against problematic features of ordinary language use.
 Ordinary language contains idioms and constructions that lead to puzzling questions or paradoxes.
 Per esempio, to meaningfully speak about some thing not existing, seems to require that there is in fact such an object to talk about.
 But following Russell, Quine shows how such expressions can be rewritten within a formal language using quantifiers and bound variables (for more details see Quine 1948, 1-19; Hylton 2007, 280-297).
 The meaningfulness of such expressions is then understood within the resources of a formal language and does not further require that there exist objects such as a round square, or Pegasus, in order for us to speak meaningful of there being no round square, nor Pegasus.

-For such reasons, Quine thinks that we can avoid these idioms and constructions and, in turn, sidestep the philosophical puzzlement that accompanies them.
+For such reasons, Quine thinks that we can avoid these idioms and constructions and, a sua volta, sidestep the philosophical puzzlement that accompanies them.
 This reflects his attitude to progress in philosophy and science, where serious philosophical work is concerned with science or our general systematic structure of human knowledge.
 The simplification of this theory demonstrates how to avoid puzzling and irresolvable questions that have been part of historical philosophical concerns.
 Scientific work can than move forward without any distraction from such potential philosophical impediments to progress (Hylton 2007, 244).
 Quine explains that “problems are dissolved in the important sense of being shown to be purely verbal, and purely verbal in the important sense of arising from usages that can be avoided in favor of ones that engender no such problems” (1960, 261).
 It should be stressed that Quine does not think that all philosophical problems can be dissolved in this way.
 His point here is to emphasize that philosophical worries often derive from the vagueness of the terms employed, rather than from a discovery of a genuine issue that needs to be addressed.
 This itself is revealed once we adopt a proper scientific attitude to the problem, further demonstrating that it is unreal and should placed aside.

 We have seen that Quine takes the ontological claims of our theory as only becoming clear relative to some form of logical regimentation.
 Tuttavia, at first glance, it appears as if our ordinary discourse comes with ontological commitments.
 The subject of a given sentence seems to correspond to an object, suggesting that accepting such a sentence is to commit oneself to the existence of that object.
 It is possible that given our choice of a regimented language, this commitment may remain, or we may be able to do without it, since the sentence can be logically recalibrated without any reference to such an object.
 This second case is one of ontological reduction, where we have demonstrated how the commitment to the existence of an object does not need to be taken as a real commitment (Hylton 2007, 246; Quine 1960, 257-262).